 Eat This, Not That!
 Tip: What’s more, berries have been shown to burn that stubborn belly fat by turning on your get-lean genes.
 In one 90-day trial, rats fed a blueberry-enriched diet had leaner bellies than the control group.
 For more tried and tested flat-belly tricks from fit folks, check out these 20 Amazing Weight-Loss Tips From Shaun T!

-This Avocado Toast
+They Make This Avocado Toast

 When you’re a bikini model/cookbook author who loves to eat, it pays to know how to whip up healthy, delicious dishes.
 Luckily for Chrissy Teigen AKA Mrs. John Legend, this is one of her strong suits.
 After the Sports Illustrated swimsuit model’s food blog Delushious took off, she signed a publishing deal for her very own cookbook.
 Her recipes are on point!
 The best part, though, is that a lot of her creations are simple, quick and healthy, too.